WilliamDrt/Direttore/Privacy_Policy.md

 When beta testing is over, all beta testers will receive an e-mail with a Windows Store promo code, for the released app.
 After that all e-mails addresses will be deleted.

 You can opt-out at any time.
-Just an e-mail with Subject line:
+Just send an e-mail with Subject line:

 ```
 Opt-out from Beta Testing